-Since switching to Mac, I’ve abandoned almost all of the programs that I used on Windows with the exception of Microsoft Word.
-This is mainly because Word is so widely used by others that I’ve effectively been “forced” to install it even though I hardly use any other application in the Microsoft Office Suite.
+Since switching to Mac, I’ve abandoned almost all of the programs that I used on Windows, with the exception of Microsoft Word.
+This is mainly because Word is so widely used by others, that I’ve effectively been “forced” to install it, even though I hardly use any other application in the Microsoft Office Suite.

-A better solution than Writer for those working on slower Macs.
-Like Writer, it allows you to open Word documents, save to .doc format and export to both PDF and HTML.
-The disadvantage is that it doesn’t support .docx format and may sometimes alter the formatting in Word documents so that they appear a bit messed-up.
+A better solution than Writer for those working on slower Macs, like Writer, AbiWord lets you open Word documents, save to .doc format, and export to both PDF and HTML.
+The disadvantage is that it doesn’t support .docx format, and may sometimes alter the formatting in Word documents so that they appear slight skewed.
 For those working on older Macs though, it’s an excellent alternative.

 Google’s online office suite is handy replacement for opening and saving Word documents.
 All you need is a Google account to get started.
 Google Drive features a clean interface, autosave feature, spell check and it can save your documents either to your account, publish it as a web page or automatically e-mail it as a Word document.
 You can even invite others to collaborate with you on a document.

-The ThinkFree Office suite isn’t free but it’s online counterpart ThinkFree Online is.
+The ThinkFree Office suite isn’t free, but it’s online counterpart, ThinkFree Online, is.
 It only allows you to open and view any kind of Office document, including .doc and .docx and then embed, convert, share, upload or search them for free.
 You can perform basic functions for free but you have to sign-up for extra features such as the offline file management “Power Tool”.

 If you’re looking to open Word Documents on Mac, check out these options.